Nontuberculous mycobacteria

-Nontuberculous mycobacteria (NTM), also known as environmental mycobacteria, atypical mycobacteria and mycobacteria other than tuberculosis (MOTT), are mycobacteria which do not cause tuberculosis or leprosy (also known as Hansen's disease).
-NTM do cause pulmonary diseases that resemble tuberculosis.
+Nontuberculous mycobacteria (NTM), also known as environmental mycobacteria, atypical mycobacteria and mycobacteria other than tuberculosis (MOTT), are mycobacteria which do not cause tuberculosis or leprosy/Hansen's disease.
+NTM can cause pulmonary diseases that resemble tuberculosis.
 Mycobacteriosis is any of these illnesses, usually meant to exclude tuberculosis.
-They occur in many animals, including humans and are commonly found in soil and water.
+They occur in many animals, including humans, and are commonly found in soil and water.

 Introduction

-Mycobacteria are a family of small, rod-shaped bacilli that can be classified into three main groups for the purpose of diagnosis and treatment:
+Mycobacteria are a family of small, rod-shaped bacilli that can be classified into three main groups for diagnosis and treatment: